-“ה’ יִסְעָדֶנּוּ עַל-עֶרֶשׂ דְּוָי; כָּל-מִשְׁכָּבוֹ הָפַכְתָּ בְחָלְיוֹ.” (תהילים מ"א:ד)
+“ה’ יִסְעָדֶנּוּ עַל-עֶרֶשׂ דְּוָי; כָּל-מִשְׁכָּבוֹ הָפַכְתָּ בְחָלְיוֹ.” (תהילים מא:ד)

 In what way does God come to the aid of those who are ill?

-When a person is fit and absorbed in physical pleasures, the head — one’s thoughts and desires — can be a dark and lowly place.
-But when the body is weak, worldly pursuits lose their overpowering allure.
+When a person is fit and preoccupied with physical pleasures, his head — his thoughts and desires — can be a dark and lowly place.
+But when the body is weak, worldly pursuits lose their powerful allure.
 Freed from their grip, an inner purity is awakened, and one’s perception of reality becomes clearer.
-The sick may reveal from within himself a hidden love of God and a yearning to follow His ways — on a level beyond that of healthy individuals.
-The head, the center of thought and reason, becomes a vessel for God’s Divine Presence.
+The sick person may find within himself a latent love of God and a yearning to follow God’s ways — on a level beyond that of healthy individuals.
+The head, the center of thought and reflection, becomes a vessel for God’s Divine Presence.

-This strengthening of spiritual life — this is the assistance that God provides to the sick.
-“God will support one on his sickbed.”
+This strengthening of spiritual life — that is the assistance that God provides to the sick.
+“God will sustain him on his sickbed.”
 In fact, this is a basic purpose of illness.
-When one’s physical world comes crashing down, one is driven to reevaluate life, to look beyond the superficial appeal of physical pleasures and free oneself from the shackles of worldly distractions.
+When our physical world comes crashing down, we are driven to reevaluate life, to look beyond the superficial appeal of physical pleasures and free ourselves from the shackles of worldly distractions.

 (Adapted from Ein Eyah vol. III, p.
 32 on Shabbat 1:50)